 A new mother holds her month-old son for the first time, but her body betrays her with an absence of feeling.
 Taking place over the course of an evening, and a lifetime, Imminence shifts seamlessly between the present and the past.
 Disoriented, she wanders with her partner around their plant-filled Buenos Aires apartment.
 Little by little, her world begins to unravel.

-Imminence reinforces Mariana Dimópulos’s standing as one of the most expressive and inventive of contemporary writers.
+Mariana Dimópulos’s mesmerising novella reinforces her standing as one of the most expressive and inventive of contemporary Latin American writers.

 ‘Mariana Dimópulos’s writing, with its delightfully strange perspectives, its selfishness, its iciness and its passion, its power and its vulnerability, seems somehow to condense the poetry of mathematics; Imminenceposits an elegant formula for the experience of contemporary womanhood.’ – El País